 If the piles of soil in your yard are roughly the size of a quarter, you might have struck mulch gold.
-These piles are earthworm castings (also known as worm pooh) and they have great benefits for your yard.
-But sometimes too many piles of worm waste can be too much of a good thing.
+These piles are earthworm castings (also known as worm poo) and significantly benefit your yard.
+But sometimes, excess worm waste can be too much of a good thing.

-Our guide will show you how to strike a balance between reaping the benefits of earthworms and dealing with earthworm castings on your lawn.
+Our guide will show you how to deal with earthworm castings on your lawn and reap the benefits if you choose.

 What are worm castings?

-Worm castings peak in autumn, but they can pop up in the yard at any time of year.
-They’re also a common maintenance problem in golf courses.
+Worm castings peak in autumn but can pop up in the yard at any time of year.
+They’re a common maintenance problem in golf courses.
+However, some people love worm castings so much that they make their own vermicompost bins to break down their kitchen scraps — though it’s worth noting that red wigglers are more suited to this task than your backyard earthworms.

 How to deal with earthworm castings

-When earthworm castings are ruining your lawn’s curb appeal, the last thing you want to do is spray the yard with non-selective pesticides to get rid of the worms.
-Killing all the worms in your yard might control the castings, but it’s only going to create more problems for your lawn.
-Pesticides can also harm other beneficial insects.
+When earthworm castings are ruining your lawn’s curb appeal, the last thing you want to do is spray the yard with non-selective pesticides to eliminate the worms.
+Killing all the worms in your yard might control the castings, but it will only create more problems for your lawn.
+Pesticides also can harm other beneficial insects.

 To keep the earthworm castings under control, here’s what you can do: